lcouper/RprogrammingCourse/Week3/PracticeExercises/README.md

 ```
 What class is the Counts1998 variable?
 How is this class different from the 'integer' class?

 1.31 Lets see if there is a difference in ticks counts at our sites from 1998 to today.
-To do this statistically, we can use a 'chi-squared test'.
-Follow the code below to conduct a chi-squared test examining the difference between Counts1998 and our current data:
+Run a t test with Counts1998 as one group and the tick counts from the current year (i.e., Ticks$TickCount) as the other
 ```
-chisq.test(Counts1998, Ticks$TickCount)
+t.test(Counts1998, Ticks$TickCount)
 ```
 What does the test output indicate?